irumsultana/FINANCIAL-CALCULATOR-USING-PYTHON/README.md

 # FINANCIAL-CALCULATOR-USING-PYTHON
-A Python-based financial calculator for performing NPV (Net Present Value) and IRR (Internet Rate Of Return) calculations.
+A Python-based financial calculator for performing NPV (Net Present Value) and IRR (Internal Rate Of Return) calculations.